Whatsapp Icon

 • Avoid Irritants: Steer clear of tight-fitting clothing, scented products, and douches that can irritate the vulvar area.

-• Rest and Relaxation: Ensure you get plenty of rest to help your body heal.
+• Rest: Ensure you get plenty of rest to help your body heal.
 Engage in relaxation techniques such as deep breathing, meditation, or mindfulness to reduce stress.

 Remember, each person's journey with vulvar cancer is unique, and what works for one person may not work for another.
 It's crucial to communicate openly with your healthcare team about your symptoms and any side effects you're experiencing.
 They can provide personalized advice and adjust your treatment plan as needed to support your self-care efforts.